ShapeLayer/2021-jnu-gameacademy-tasks/README.md

  * Park, Hyeonsoo - [@PHS00](https://github.com/PHS00)

 ## External Projects / Assets
 External projects and assets are stored under `Assets/Packages` folder.
-But assets released at asset store are not included in this repository. ([How to import](./docs/guide/how-to-install-unity-packages.md))
+But assets released at asset store are not included in this repository.

 This repository includes below:
  * UhBee EUN KYUNG - UhBee - [License](http://uhbeefont.com)